annotation/text-fabric/tf/docs/about/datamodel.md

 so we need a bit of information about which features carry textual representations and sectioning information (e.g. books, chapters, verses).

-This information is not hard-wired into Text-Fabric, but it is given in the form of a *config* feature.
+This information is not hard-wired into TF, but it is given in the form of a *config* feature.
 A config feature has no data, only metadata.
-Every Text-Fabric dataset may contain a config feature called **otext**, which specifies which node types and features correspond to sectional units such as books, chapters, and verses.
+Every TF dataset may contain a config feature called `otext`, which specifies which node types and features correspond to sectional units such as books, chapters, and verses.
 It also contains templates for generating text representations for the slots.

-The **otext** feature is optional, because not all Text-Fabric datasets are expected to have extensive sectioning and text representation definitions.
+The `otext` feature is optional, because not all TF datasets are expected to have extensive sectioning and text representation definitions.
-Especially when you are in the process of converting a data source (such as a treebanks set) into a Text-Fabric dataset, it is handy that Text-Fabric can load the data without bothering about these matters.
+Especially when you are in the process of converting a data source (such as a treebanks set) into a TF dataset, it is handy that TF can load the data without bothering about these matters.

 ![Text](../images/DataModel/DataModel.005.png)